Living Through The Worst of the U.S. Housing Crisis

 And for comparison here is the same chart for Riverside, CA, the metropolitan area that contains Moreno Valley.
 Notice that the y-axis has changed!
 The U.S. “Middle” tier in the chart above is the same as the black line in the chart below:

 As you can see, the housing price changes in the Riverside metropolitan area, were some of the worst in the nation (only Stockton, CA was worse).
 This was especially true for the cheaper “Bottom” tier housing.
 The funny part about this story is that most of my friends from Moreno Valley did not experience anything like this.
 Why?
-They were living in the same homes that they had lived in for their entire lives (they didn’t switch houses) and their parents didn’t do refinances on their homes, as far as I know.
+They were living in the same homes that they had lived in for their entire lives (they didn’t switch houses) and their parents didn’t do refinances on their homes.

 This highlights the fact that the United States housing market is diverse and not all areas experienced the housing bubble in the same way.
 For example, there were certain areas that saw an extraordinary boom and bust, like Moreno Valley (Note: the black line is the U.S. middle housing tier):